Whether your dog visits occasionally or plays 5 days per week… you need to know all you can about the facility, staff and daily operations.

 Ask very specific questions and demand detailed answers.

-How many certified dog trainers do they have on staff, physically, at the day care, AT ALL TIMES?
-What is the dog to person ratio? (standard is 1 person for every 15 dogs and never less than 2 people on at all times) The dogs should NEVER be left alone… Not for 1 minute.
+How many certified dog trainers do they have on staff, physically, at the daycare, AT ALL TIMES?
+What is the dog-to-person ratio? (standard is 1 person for every 15 dogs and never less than 2 people on at all times) The dogs should not be left unattended, unless in a kennel/condo area.
 If only one person is on staff what would they do if there was a doggie emergency and a dog had to be taken to the veterinarian?
 What if that one staff member had to go to the bathroom?

 How do they screen the dogs?